MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

 This is the name that appears to the user in Microsoft Teams.
 If you're creating a private channel, you can add a maximum of 200 members.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaTeamChannel](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannel?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)